-NURS 8330 Course Outcomes and Sub-Outcomes (cont'd.)
+v NURS 8330 Course Outcomes and Sub-Outcomes (cont'd.)

-C. RNABC Standard 3.
-Competent Application of Knowledge: Determines client status and responses to actual or potential health problems, plans interventions, performs planned interventions and evaluates client outcomes (1998).

-Clinical practice indicators:

-- Searches for information from a variety of sources using skills of observation, communication and physical assessment. - Distinguishes between relevant and irrelevant information when determining client status, reporting or evaluating. - States client status in practice setting terminology, using verifiable information. - Designs plans of care which include data about: assessments, planned interventions and evaluation criteria of client outcomes to address client status. - Sets priorities when planning and giving care. - Performs planned interventions in accordance with policies, procedures and care standards. - Evaluates client's responses to interventions and revises the interventions as necessary. - Documents timely and accurate reports of relevant observations, including conclusions drawn from them - Initiates, maintains and concludes a professional relationship.
+- C. RNABC Standard 3.
+Competent Application of Knowledge: Makes decisions about actual or potential problems and strengths, plans and performs interventions, and evaluates outcomes (2003).
+Clinical practice indicators: - Collects information on client status from a variety of sources using assessment skills including observation, communication and physical assessment. - Identifies, analyzes and uses relevant and valid information when making decisions about client status and reporting client outcomes. - Communicates client status, using verifiable information, in terminology used in the practice setting. - Develops plans of care that include data about: assessments, decisions about client status, planned interventions and evaluation criteria for client outcomes. - Sets priorities when planning and giving care. - Carries out interventions in accordance with policies, procedures and care standards. - Evaluates client's responses to interventions and revises the plan as necessary. - Documents timely and appropriate reports of assessments, decisions about client status, plans, interventions and client outcomes. - Initiates, maintains and terminates professional relationships in an appropriate manner.